observethesun/Flaugergues/README.md

 For description of the digitized data see the folder [records](/records).

-## Citing this work
+## Cite
 ```
-Illarionov, E., Arlt, R. Sunspot positions from observations by Flaugergues in the Dalton minimum.
-2022
+Egor Illarionov, Rainer Arlt, Sunspot positions from observations by Flaugergues in the Dalton Minimum, Monthly Notices of the Royal Astronomical Society, 2023; https://doi.org/10.1093/mnras/stad1489